Ledger Nano S Plus Wallet$79.00

 Here are the specifications on what the wallet is made out of:

-- Material: Brushed Steel and Plastic.
+- Material: Brushed stainless steel and plastic.

 - Chip: ST31H320 + STM 32F042